 Prine and Goodman's version of the song includes a different, but equally hilarious final verse.

-But Steve Goodman's contribution to country music stretches beyond "You Never Even Called Me By My Name."
+Steve Goodman's contribution to country music stretches beyond "You Never Even Called Me By My Name."

 Goodman's most famous work is the stunning "City of New Orleans," which he wrote while traveling by train with his wife.
 Recorded by folk legends like Arlo Guthrie and Judy Collins, the song has become an American standard.
 Of course, for many country fans, the definitive recording of "City of New Orleans" is Willie Nelson's 1984 recording for his album of the same name.
 Nelson's recording of the song won a Grammy in 1985.
 (Jimmy Buffett also recorded several of Goodman's songs, including "Banana Republics.")

 A lifelong Cubs fan, Goodman wrote songs for his beloved underdog team.
-"A Dying Cub Fans Last Request" is Goodman's a heartfelt and tongue-in-cheek final goodbye to the Cubs.
+"A Dying Cub Fans Last Request" is Goodman's a heartfelt and tongue-in-cheek final goodbye to the Chicago Cubs.

 In 2006, Goodman's daughter Rosanna issued My Old Man: a Tribute to Steve Goodman, featuring various artists performing his classic songs.

-Steve Goodman died too soon, but the wit, humor and heart that he exuded will live on forever in his songs.
+Steve Goodman died too soon, but the wit, humor, and heart that he exuded will live on forever in his songs.